NixOS/rfcs/rfcs/0039-unprivileged-maintainer-teams.md

  - Package maintainers who do have a GitHub account, but do not wish to use 2 factor authentication will not benefit from this change.

- - If a GitHub user is a real jerk on the internet, it can potentially reflect negatively on the NixOS ecosystem.
-Someone who is banned from the NixOS GitHub organization is not allowed to be a package maintainer.
+ - Someone who is banned from the NixOS GitHub organization is not allowed to be a package maintainer.

 # Alternatives
 [alternatives]: #alternatives